-CLEANLINESS AND SECURITY: If you TA a lab you are responsible for the condition of the laboratory.
+CLEANLINESS AND SECURITY: TAs are responsible for the condition of the laboratory.
 TAs are encouraged to promote and train students on maintaining a clean labspace.
 Do not leave the lab until all the students in your section have left.
 Get a key from the stockroom (BAG 271) and lock all laboratories promptly at the end of the laboratory period.

 - All undergraduate waste will have specific waste streams.
 Lab technicians can assist in locating these.

-- If you have a special disposal problem, please consult with staff personnel in Bagley 271.
+- If there is a special disposal problem, please consult with staff personnel in Bagley 271.

 Check in and Check out Procedures

 Under NO circumstances should a TA assign a laboratory desk to a student.
 Students are pre-assigned to desks by stockroom personnel.
 Copies of the assignments are given to the laboratory instructors prior to the first day of lab.
-Desk master keys are also located in Bagley 271.
+Keys to labs and lab drawers are managed by the undergraduate stockroom in BAG 271.

-Students should not be allowed to check into a lab section if their names and desk numbers do not appear on your temporary class list, unless he/she has a desk card indicating your section and a desk assignment.
-Send all students that are not on your class list to BAG 271 for review.
+Students should not be allowed to check into a lab section if their names and desk numbers do not appear on the class list, unless specifically noted by lab staff.
+Send all students that are not on the class list to BAG 271 for review.

 Check in Materials